Witness Post: Seymour Sarason

-Dr. Sarason gave what I felt was a brilliant keynote address, reviewing the latest hands-on research.
+Dr. Sarason gave what I felt was a brilliant keynote address, reviewing his latest hands-on research and some deep thinking on the current path of education.
 He praised the administrators for navigating the nuances of the legal system, for understanding the interests of government (state and Federal) to raise test scores, for opening dialogue with parents and student activists, and for standing up to the teacher’s unions who “busted the budgets” to get their pay increases.
 As driver on our return trip, I complimented Dr. Sarason for his keen insights for the educators.
 He replied, “Henry, those noble principals will drive home tonight and have a martini.
 Tomorrow they will return to school without another thought of my advice…”

 If nothing else, Dr. Sarason was a ‘Dewey pragmatist.’
 He knew the pressures on administrators were immense, and that while outward changes were easy, sometimes inward changes were impossible.
-He wrote over 40 books.
+Dr. Sarason has written over 40 books.
 One is called, “The Culture of the School and the Problem of Change” (Allyn & Bacon, Inc., Boston, 1971), which became my Rosetta Stone to understanding this world we call education.

 Seymour Sarason was born in Brownsville, Brooklyn, New York, on January 12, 1919.
 A few years later his family moved to Newark, New Jersey.
 Sarason received a bachelor’s degree from Rutgers University in 1939.
 Growing up in the urban part of the Garden State, Seymour and his brother, Irwin, were both fascinated by the writings of Sigmund Freud and Carl Jung.
 The clinical theories of these two scientists were gaining traction in the social science communities of New England.
 Fascinated with this new world of psychology and feeling rushed by the onset of War, Sarason earned his master’s and his Ph.D. in three years.
 His graduate and postgraduate degrees were earned in the same year (1942) from Clark University in Worcester, Massachusetts.

 One year later, Sarason married Esther Kroop (1943), and they had one daughter, Julie.